When this form of nerve pain strikes, runners should take these precautions

 If you have piriformis, you may not feel discomfort while running, but sitting, climbing stairs, and doing squats as part of your warmup can be painful.
 Piriformis feels tender in the buttocks and legs.
 Pain centralizes and typically stays in the middle of the glutes.
 This makes piriformis pain different from sciatica.
 When a runner has sciatica, it’s usually a symptom of a larger issue like a herniated or degenerated disc.

 While running uses the muscles in the back, legs, and feet—areas affected by sciatica—running does not cause sciatica.
-Running with sciatica does, however, involve movement that can irritate the nerve.
+Running with sciatica does, however, involve movement that can aggravate the sciatic nerve.

 Since sciatica involves a pinched sciatic nerve, the following tips can help you to run without adding stress and pain to the injury.